-Forward Law Group has a great deal of experience in assisting property owners and landlords in California with unlawful detainers.
-Forward Law Group's goal is to help property owners and landlords regain possession of their property and collect any and all damages they have suffered.
+Forward Law Group, APC has a great deal of experience in assisting property owners and landlords in Los Angeles, CA with unlawful detainers.
+Forward Law Group, APC goal is to help property owners and landlords regain possession of their property and collect any and all damages they have suffered.

 As mentioned in the title of this section, this is a very simple and basic version of how the eviction process works.
 It is important to note that no two cases are completely alike, and that the details of each case are essential in understanding the best way to proceed.

-While the unlawful detainer process may seem complicated and tricky to maneuver on your own, the attorneys at Forward Law Group will make the process smooth and easy.
+While the unlawful detainer process may seem complicated and tricky to maneuver on your own, the attorneys at Forward Law Group, APC will make the process smooth and easy.
 In cities across California including Los Angeles, there are currently many types of evictions that are prohibited because of the COVID-19 pandemic.
-Our team will provide you with all relevant information pertaining to your case, strategize a coherent plan, and help you achieve the outcome you desire.
+Our Unlawful Detainer Attorneys will provide you with all relevant information pertaining to your case, strategize a coherent plan, and help you achieve the outcome you desire.

 Managing Partner